 The hearing shall be recorded by the District by electronic means such as audiotape, videotape, or by court reporting service and shall be the only recording made.
 No other recording devices shall be permitted to be used at the hearing.
 Any witness who refuses to be recorded shall not be permitted to give testimony.
 A witness who refuses to be recorded shall not be considered to be unavailable within the meaning of the rules of evidence, and therefore an exception to the hearsay rule for unavailability shall not apply to such witness.

-At the beginning of the hearing, on the record, the Grievance Hearing Committee Chair shall ask all persons present to identify themselves by name, and thereafter shall ask witnesses to identify themselves by name.
+At the beginning of the hearing, on the record, the Grievance Hearing Officer shall ask all persons present to identify themselves by name, and thereafter shall ask witnesses to identify themselves by name.
 The recording shall remain the property of the District and shall remain in the custody of the District at all times, unless released to a professional transcribing service.
 Any party to the grievance may request a copy of the recording.
 Any transcript of the hearing requested by a party shall be produced at the requesting party's expense.

-Following the close of the hearing, the Grievance Hearing Committee shall deliberate in closed session.
+Following the close of the hearing, the Grievance Hearing Committee shall deliberate in closed session with the Grievance Officer.
+The Grievance Officer shall assist with procedure but shall not be a voting member of the committee.
 These deliberations shall not be electronically recorded and the proceedings shall be confidential for all purposes.
 Within 30 days following the close of the hearing, the Grievance Hearing Committee shall prepare and send a written decision to the College Grievance Officer to be forwarded to College President.
 The decision shall include specific factual findings regarding the grievance, and shall include specific conclusions regarding whether a grievance has been established as defined in these procedures.
 The decision shall also include a specific recommendation regarding the relief to be afforded the Grievant, if any.
 The decision shall be based only on the record of the hearing, and not on any matters outside of that record.
 The record consists of the original grievance, any written response, and the oral and written evidence produced at the hearing, and additional information or documentation related to the hearing that is requested by the Grievance Hearing Committee.
 The District shall maintain records of all Grievance Hearings in a secure location on District premises for a period of 7 years.

 College President’s Decision